plotly/dash-slicer/README.md

 **property `VolumeSlicer.axis`** (`int`): The axis to slice.

-**property `VolumeSlicer.clim`**: A `dcc.Store` representing the contrast limits as a 2-element tuple.
+**property `VolumeSlicer.clim`**: A `dcc.Store` to be used as Output, representing the contrast limits as a 2-element tuple.
 This value should probably not be changed too often (e.g. on slider drag) because the thumbnail data is recreated on each change.

-**property `VolumeSlicer.extra_traces`**: A `dcc.Store` that can be used as an output to define additional traces to be shown in this slicer.
+**property `VolumeSlicer.extra_traces`**: A `dcc.Store` to be used as an Output to define additional traces to be shown in this slicer.
 The data must be a list of dictionaries, with each dict representing a raw trace object.

 **property `VolumeSlicer.graph`**: The `dcc.Graph` for this slicer.
 Use `graph.figure` to access the Plotly Figure object.

 **property `VolumeSlicer.nslices`** (`int`): The number of slices for this slicer.

-**property `VolumeSlicer.overlay_data`**: A `dcc.Store` containing the overlay data.
+**property `VolumeSlicer.overlay_data`**: A `dcc.Store` to be used an Output for the overlay data.
 The form of this data is considered an implementation detail; users are expected to use `create_overlay_data` to create it.

 **property `VolumeSlicer.scene_id`** (`str`): The id of the "virtual scene" for this slicer.
 Slicers that have the same scene_id show each-other's positions.